-4.1.2 Écrins massif
+320 4.1.2 Écrins massif

-The fit between the GIS-based shielding factors and those derived from field data turned out to be lower than for boulders in the southern Black Forest ( $R^2 = 0.75$ ; p < 0.05; Fig. 5a).
-Incorporating the boulder height led to a slightly lower agreement ( $R^2 = 0.74$ ; p < 0.05; Fig. 5b).
+The fit between the GIS-based shielding factors and those derived from field data turned out to be lower than for boulders in the southern Black Forest ($R^2 = 0.75$; p < 0.05; Fig. 8a).
+Incorporating the boulder height led to a slightly lower agreement ($R^2 = 0.74$; p < 0.05; Fig. 8b).
 See Table S77 for individual shielding factors.

-255 Figure 5: (a) Topographic shielding factors for boulders on moraines in the Écrins massif (Le Roy et al., 2017) derived from field data versus those determined with SRTM elevation data (NASA Jet Propulsion Laboratory, 2013). (b) The same as (a), but the shielding factors determined with the toolbox are corrected for the boulder height.
+Figure 8: (a) Topographic shielding factors for boulders on moraines in the Écrins massif (Le Roy et al., 2017) derived from field data versus those determined with the ArcGIS toolbox (Li, 2018) and SRTM elevation data (NASA Jet Propulsion Laboratory, 2013). (b) The same as (a), but the shielding factors determined with the toolbox are corrected for the boulder height. (c) Histogram of CRE age differences (given in per cent with respect to the ages determined with the field-based shielding factors).